Migrating to America

 Maynard's 1649 patent states that Charles Maynard, Planter, performed his services to Cuthbert Fenwick and was entitled to 50 acres.
 Fenwick gave Maynard an additional 50 acres he had earned for bringing him into the country.
 Maynard later received 400 additional acres in two separate patents by the Lord Proprietor from lands of deceased individuals citing “in consideration of faithful service” with the expectation of “like acceptable service for the future.”
 Maynard settled on St. Clements Bay in the New Town Hundred calling his home Maynard’s Comfort.

-through his marriage to Charles and Ann Maynard's daughter, Elizabeth.
+Maynard's Comfort was located on Clement's Bay where highways #242 and #234 intersect at today's round-about, became the property of John Rapiere (d1687/8) through his marriage to Charles and Ann Maynard's daughter, Elizabeth.
 The land was passed down through several generations of Rapiers to Captain Richard James Rapier (1744-1817) who we will discuss in the Colonial Period.
-Charles Maynard and his wife, Ann, children’s include:
+Children’s include: Agnes, Elizabeth, Charles (aft.
+1661-)

 Top to bottom: